 Most devices with an integrated cellular modem can also be part of your local area network.
 In this section, we discuss Wi-Fi features, wireless range, and connected devices.

 What about 5G?

-With 5G on the horizon, does it make sense to wait before investing in LTE modems?
+With 5G options here, is it time to optimize for 5G hotspots - or will LTE hotspots continue to be viable for a while?
 This section is kept updated as 5G becomes a reality.

 Summary: Evaluate Features Every 2 Years

 Understanding the features of a cellular device is one of the most important criteria for determining how well it will perform for your needs.

 Features like modem category, frequency bands, carrier aggregation, and MIMO antennas will have an impact.